 Choose Margins Custom and adjust the top and bottom margins so that the image appears in the centre of the page.
 In case the PDF you are creating is eventually printed as a hardcopy you should adjust the left hand margin so that it is about 1cm.

-Tap Save and save the PDF with a name of e.g. Google StreetView - Strand Oct 2008.pdf
+Tap Print and choose Save as PDF and save the image as a PDF with a name of e.g. Google StreetView - Strand Oct 2008.pdf

 Google StreetView - Strand Oct 2008 - image 1.pdf